 Avoiding siloed development is a tricky business.
 It’s so easy for agile teams to fall into the rut in which testers only do traditional testing activities, and programmers strictly do their time-worn coding activities.
 Rob Sabourin shares a number of examples of how testing skills can be applied to a wide variety of activities in an agile project.
 Testers are among the most skilled team members in story grooming, elicitation, and exploration.
 Risk analysis in self-organized agile teams empowers testers to drive design decisions.
 A tester’s affinity analysis skills help clear the way for...Read more

 Many organizations find that test automation does not work as well as they thought it would.
 In many cases, these failures are due to generic technical reasons, which can be fixed with relative ease.
 Other solutions that have worked well are patterns, common to automation efforts at any level with whatever tools you are using.
 Seretta Gamba focuses on often-neglected technical issues—i.e., non-management issues—and the patterns that help solve them.
 These are not development or code patterns—this is a code-free tutorial.
-Using a set of patterns developed with Dot Graham, Seretta looks at...Read more
+Using a set of patterns developed with Dot Graham, Seretta...Read more

 To be most effective, those in testing roles (whether Agile or traditional) must develop and use metrics to help the team direct the testing effort and help the team make informed recommendations about the software’s release readiness and associated risks.
 Because one important testing activity is to “measure” the quality of the software, teams must measure the results of both the development and testing processes.
 Collecting, analyzing, and using metrics are complicated because many developers and testers are concerned that the metrics will be used against them.
 Join Mike Sowers as he...Read more